What is House Majority Whip? And How does Rep. Scalise's role impact Louisiana?

 Sometimes protecting the state's interest crosses over party lines.
 Scalise's close relationship to Democratic Representative and longtime friend Cedric Richmond is the perfect example.

-"They have a friendship that dates back to their days together in the Lousisiana house when they knew each other and had a good relationship," DuBos said.
+"They have a friendship that dates back to their days together in the Lousisiana house," DuBos said.

 Richmond talked about their bond Thursday after visiting Scalise and his family at the hospital.